notnine/Velo/docs/CONTEXT.md

 Velo is a minimalist task management application that seamlessly combines intuitive user interfaces with AI-powered scheduling capabilities.
 At its core, Velo follows a philosophy of intentional simplicity: a streamlined frontend for effortless user interaction, complemented by a backend that handles essential business logic with minimal complexity.

 The application is structured around three main views:
-1. **Home View**: A unified dashboard featuring today's tasks and an at-a-glance calendar widget
+1. **Home View**: A timeless todo list for tasks without scheduled times
-2. **Calendar View**: A comprehensive calendar interface inspired by Apple's calendar design, offering clear task visualization
+2. **Calendar View**: A comprehensive calendar interface inspired by Apple's calendar design, showing only scheduled tasks
 3. **Settings View**: A centralized space for user preferences and account management

 ## MVP Features